danielcaballero88/board-game-scoring/scoring/README.md

   - Note that now winners are calculated on the fly and not a field in Table anymore so it's easier to implement ties, because winner is a propery method in the Table class.
 - There is a bit of code duplication between `score_create_ot_player` and `score_edit` (and now also `score_create_self`), so it can maybe be improved, but it's not critical either.
 - When a user follows the link to add self to a table, and then logs in, they are redirected to scoring index (bad ux).
 Worst than this, even after logging in following the add-self link doesn't display the form for a logged in user.
+- Add custom 403 page that allows the user to go back to their previous page, similar for 404 and others maybe?
+Maybe a general error page and some specific error pages.